Randal Grichuk Player Props: Rockies vs. Royals

 Randal Grichuk At The Plate

-- Grichuk has driven in a run in seven games this year (26.9%), including two games with multiple runs batted in.
+- Grichuk has driven in a run in eight games this year (29.6%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.